Reflexology can be used in many areas:

 There are many benefits reflexology can bring but I always encourage self-care techniques to sustain better health for longer.

-I offer reflexology treatments at the Estuary Clinic in Topsham and mobile visits in your own home.
+I offer reflexology treatments at the Estuary Clinic in Topsham and mobile visits in Exeter and surrounding areas.

 Please go to my Bookings & Contact to get in touch and make an appointment.